How it all started in Wigton

-Since 1985, Rotary International’s 30,000 worldwide clubs have been concentrating on eliminating Polio which, thirty years ago was endemic in over 180 countries throughout the world; today, 2016, it is down to just 2, Afghanistan and Pakistan with only 66 cases reported in the past 12 months
+Since 1985, Rotary International’s 30,000 worldwide clubs have been concentrating on eliminating Polio which, thirty years ago was endemic in over 180 countries throughout the world; today, 2020, it is down to just 2, Afghanistan and Pakistan although during the Covid Pamdemic cases are again starting to rise.

 In order to finance many of the activities the Club receives magnificent support from Wigton residents as well as the businesses, both large and small and from the Town Council.